NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 The script can be invoked via CLI or via a PubSub message.
 Independent of invocation type, 4 arguments are needed as input:

-* **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890).
-If project ID is specified, the script needs *resourcemanager.projects.get* permissions.
-Otherwise use project number
+Required:
 * **interval**: Time interval in minutes the script will be called (e.g. 60 for every 60 minutes).
 If set to 0, static resize strategy is used
 * **margin**: Amount of free space to keep in the volume.
 See resize strategies
 * **service_account**: A base64 encoded JSON key for an [IAM service account](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US) which has *roles/netappcloudvolumes.admin*.
 Use ```cat key.json | base64``` to generate it.
 Goal is to eventually use service account impersonation, but we need to stick with passing credentials for now

+Optional:
+* **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890). if omited, project ID use read from service_account.
+If project ID is specified, the script needs *resourcemanager.projects.get* permissions.
+Use project number if that permissions are not granted.
+Use environment variable DEVSHELL_PROJECT_ID
 * **dry_mode**: If present, script will only report intended actions, but will not change volume sizes

 For Cloud Monitoring alert event based invocation, projectid will be provided by the PubSub event and doesn't need to be specified.